 - GFCI/Shock Hazard – When your pool wiring was installed, it was equipped with a Ground Fault Circuit Interrupter.
 This device is in place when there is an above average risk of shock.
 When the GFCI is alerted to a shock hazard, it will shut down the current to that line.
 At this point, contact a professional.

 - Continuity Disruption – Whether from degradation of the lines, power surges, or any number of issues, the continued supply of electricity running to your pool light can be compromised.
 This is simply not a DIY fix.
 Finding the point of interruption in your electrical line is difficult, at best, for a non-licensed electrician.

-Why Choose Hoffman Electrical for Your Florida Residential Electric Needs?
+Why Choose Hoffman Electrical & A/C for Your Florida Residential Electric Needs?